Entry Requirements and Visas

 The U.S. Passport Card can be used to enter the United States from Canada, Mexico, the Caribbean, and Bermuda at land border crossings or sea ports-of-entry and is more convenient and less expensive than a passport book.
 The passport card cannot be used for international travel by air.
 However it may be an option for cruise ship travelers.
 Be sure to check with your cruise line for specific requirements.
 For more information visit Travel.State.Gov website.

 Persons who want to live and work on Aruba must have a valid residence permit from the Directorate of Alien Integration, Policy and Admission (DIMAS).

-No rights can be claimed from the contents of this document.
-The requirements may be adjusted without previous notice.
+No rights can be claimed from the contents of this page.
+Entry requirements may be adjusted without prior notice.

 * While every effort has been made to ensure the accuracy and reliability of this information, CaribMedia/VisitAruba.com cannot be held liable for any possible changes, errors or omissions.
-For the latest entry and permit requirements always make sure to contact the Directorate of Alien Integration, Policy and Admission (DIMAS) using the information above.
+For the latest entry and permit requirements always make sure to contact the Directorate of Alien Integration, Policy and Admission (DIMAS).